hinnerkweiler/StrapiLib/README.md

 Uses the new **Rich Text (Blocks)** field type with nested elements over multiple levels.

 ## Status
-This project is in the early stages of development and is considered not ready for production use.
+This project is derived from a private project and needs some more features and documentation.
+It is in early stages of development for a public release and should be considered not ready for production.
 However, base classes are implemented and tested.

 ## Dependencies